moorepants/anaconda-dee-config/README.md

 Forge, then you should initiate a new package build following [the instructions to add a recipe](https://conda-forge.org/docs/maintainer/adding_pkgs).

-Once the package is available on Conda Forge for Windows 64 bit systems, open a merge request on this repository adding your package name to the `construct.yaml` file.
+Once the package is available on Conda Forge for Windows 64 Intel/AMD, MacOS Intel/AMD & ARM, and Linux Intel/AMD systems, open a merge request on this repository adding your package name to the `construct.yaml` file.
 Test building the installer locally on Windows and report your success (or failures) in the pull request.

 # FAQ